Kirsten West: Godmother of Southern Rock

 Kirsten came to Macon with an open mind and within a year she was buying the Big House, managing its renovation, and preparing to open its doors to fans from around the world.
 She hadn’t been part of the original ABB inner circle.
 She didn’t play guitar or have a Southern accent.
 Yet, she’s the one who wanted to keep the doors open, the archives safe, the memories alive.

-Looking back, it seemed inevitable that they’d relocate to Macon in 1993.
-Every turn had been pointing her first to Kirk and then to Macon.
+Every turn had been pointing Kirsten first to Kirk and then to Macon.
+It seemed inevitable that they’d relocate there in 1993.

 That ad she had answered was the hinge that swung her whole life toward the work of preserving a legacy and, in time, becoming part of that legacy herself.